pis2016004-prog/CER-Unet/README.md

-# Capsule-Expert Routing UNet: A Hybrid 2.5D Convolution-Attention Architecture with Mixture-of-Experts for Efficient 3D Medical Segmentation
+# Capsule-Expert Routing UNet: A Hybrid 2.5D Convolution-Attention Architecture with Mixture-of-Experts for 3D Medical Segmentation

 <hr />